 System Requirements

-Single-User Systems - The single-user versions of Captools/net run both the server and desktop applications on the same computer, therefore a Microsoft® Windows XP Pro, Server 2003, Media Center, Vista, Windows 7 or Server 2008 operating system is required on which the Windows IIS (see below) can be installed.
-Most users of the single user-versions should find that they will get adequate performance from computers purchased "off-the-shelf" with factory installed the XP Pro or Media Center operating system, although sufficient RAM memory (at least 1GB for Windows XP and at least 2 GB for later OS versions including Windows Vista, Windows 7 or Server 2008) is advised.
+Single-User Systems - The single-user versions of Captools/net run both the server and desktop applications on the same computer, therefore a Microsoft® Windows 7, 8 or 10 or Server 2012/later operating system is required on which the Windows IIS (see below) can be installed.
 An operating system upgraded from a prior version (e.g. XP Home) is not recommended.
+Installs are no longer supported on computers with operating systems prior to Windows 7 or equivalent Server version, and any users still on such systems should make plans to upgrade their systems soon.

 Windows IIS - Captools/net employs MS-Windows Internet Information Service on the server for desktop/server communications.
 This service is available as a custom install component for the business and higher levels of MS-Windows operating systems, and generally should operate properly in the default configuration since it uses Port 80, the normal port for http communications.
 However, IIS configuration changes made by users or by other applications, may disable Captools/net functionality.
 If MS-Windows IIS has not been previously setup on your computer, you will need to perform a system configuration, described in MS-Windows Required Configurations, which may require you to have your MS-Windows installation CD available.